 Home of ragu, mortadella and tortellini, the capital city of Emilia Romagna is a haven for foodies.
-“La Grassa”, how Bologna was nicknamed due to its brilliant culinary traditions is a memorable experience for anyone in search of authentic epicurean escapades.
-One of the best things about Bologna, and Italy on the whole, is that when trying to find a good place to eat it’s almost impossible to fail.
+“La Grassa”, how Bologna was nicknamed due to its brilliant culinary traditions, is a memorable experience for anyone in search of authentic epicurean escapades.
+One of the best things about Bologna – and Italy – is that when trying to find a good place to eat it’s almost impossible to fail.
 Whether you choose a Michelin-starred restaurant or a tucked-away trattoria, chances are you’ll not even notice the difference.

-Featuring various cooking styles and products from all over the country, Madrid is more than just a food destination, it’s a culinary journey through all the regions of Spain and a place where eating, conversation and ambiance blend like nowhere else.
-I’m talking of course about tapas – the most delicious Spanish tradition without which no Madrid culinary experience would be complete.
+Featuring various cooking styles and products from all over the country, Madrid is more than just a food destination, it’s a culinary journey through all the regions of Spain, and a place where eating, conversation and ambiance blend like nowhere else on Earth.
+I’m talking of course about tapas – the most delicious Spanish tradition, without which no Madrid culinary experience would be complete.

-Naples, the cradle of pizza prides itself with one of the best food cultures in Italy.
-Divine seafood, garden-fresh vegetables that taste like sunshine and blissful home-made food together with a special welcoming feel make from the capital of Campania one of the best kept culinary secrets of Italy.
-Highlights of traditional Neapolitan cuisine include mozzarella di Bufala , mature caciocavallo, spaghetti with fresh clams, delightful pastries, limoncello and coffee, which is said to be one of the finest in the world.
+Naples, the cradle of pizza, prides itself with one of the best food cultures in Italy.
+Divine seafood, garden-fresh vegetables that taste like sunshine, and blissful home-made food, together with a special welcoming feel, make from the capital of Campania one of the best kept culinary secrets of Italy.
+Highlights of traditional Neapolitan cuisine include mozzarella di Bufala, mature caciocavallo, spaghetti with fresh clams, delightful pastries, limoncello and coffee – which, by the way, is said to be one of the finest in the world.